Civita di Bagnoregio: Architecture

 Civita di Bagnoregio is widely admired for its architecture, which spans several centuries.
 Much of its remarkably preserved state is due to its relative isolation; the town escaped most of the intrusions of modernity as well as the destruction brought by the two World Wars.

-As of 2021, the permanent population of Civita was estimated at around 11 residents.
+As of 2021, the permanent population of Civita was estimated at 11 residents.
 However, the town becomes more lively during the summer months due to the presence of bed-and-breakfast accommodations catering to tourists.

 In 2006, Civita was placed on the World Monuments Fund's Watch List of the 100 Most Endangered Sites, due to ongoing threats from erosion and unregulated tourism.